-Pineoblastoma, which was previously conventionally grouped with embryonal tumors, is now categorized by the World Health Organization (WHO) as a pineal parenchymal tumor.
-Given that therapies for pineoblastoma are quite similar to those used for embryonal tumors, the previous convention of including pineoblastoma with the central nervous system (CNS) embryonal tumors is followed here.
-Pineoblastoma is associated with germline mutations in both the RB1 gene and in DICER1, as described below:
+Pineoblastoma, which was previously conventionally grouped with embryonal tumors, is now categorized by the World Health Organization as a pineal parenchymal tumor.
+Given that therapies for pineoblastoma are quite similar to those used for embryonal tumors, the previous convention of including pineoblastoma with the central nervous system embryonal tumors is followed here.
+Pineoblastoma is associated with germline pathogenic variants in both the RB1 gene and the DICER1 gene, as described below:

-• Pineoblastoma is associated with germline mutations in RB1, with the term trilateral retinoblastoma used to refer to ocular retinoblastoma in combination with a histologically similar brain tumor generally arising in the pineal gland or other midline structures.
-Historically, intracranial tumors have been reported in 5% to 15% of children with heritable retinoblastoma.
-[8] Rates of pineoblastoma among children with heritable retinoblastoma who undergo current treatment programs may be lower than these historical estimates.
-[9-11]

-• Germline DICER1 mutations have also been reported in patients with pineoblastoma.[12]
-Among 18 patients with pineoblastoma, 3 patients with DICER1 germline mutations were identified, and an additional 3 patients known to be carriers of germline DICER1 mutations developed pineoblastoma.[12]
-The DICER1 mutations in patients with pineoblastoma are loss-of-function mutations that appear to be distinct from the mutations observed in DICER1 syndrome-related tumors such as pleuropulmonary blastoma.[12]
+- Pineoblastoma is associated with germline pathogenic variants in RB1.
+The term trilateral retinoblastoma is used to refer to ocular retinoblastoma in combination with a histologically similar brain tumor generally arising in the pineal gland or other midline structures.
+Historically, intracranial tumors have been reported in 5% to 15% of children with heritable retinoblastoma.[8]
+Rates of pineoblastoma among children with heritable retinoblastoma treatment programs may be lower than these historical estimates.[9-11] In a study of patients with molecularly classified pineal parenchymal tumors, 6 of 221 cases (3%) had a clinical diagnosis of trilateral retinoblastoma.[7] - Germline DICER1 pathogenic variants occur in some patients with pineoblastoma.[12]
+In one study, among 18 patients with pineoblastoma, 3 patients with DICER1 germline pathogenic variants were identified, and an additional 3 patients known to be carriers of germline DICER1 pathogenic variants developed pineoblastoma.
+[12] The DICER1 variants in patients with pineoblastoma are loss-of-function variants that appear to be distinct from the variants observed in DICER1 syndrome-related tumors such as pleuropulmonary blastoma.[12]

 Genomic methods have been applied to pineoblastoma in an attempt to learn more about the tumor biology and guide future molecular classification.
-A retrospective, international, meta-analysis included 221 children and adults diagnosed with pineoblastoma and pineal parenchymal tumors of intermediate differentiation.[13]
-The evaluation identified four molecular groups of pineoblastoma based on DNA methylation and transcriptome profiling.
-These groups were termed PB-miRNA1 and PB-miRNA2 (with recurrent alterations in microRNA processing genes), PB-MYC/FOXR2 (with MYC amplification and FOXR2 overexpression) and PB-RB1 (with RB1 alterations).
-A fifth distinct group of tumors (comprised of both histological pineoblastomas and pineal parenchymal tumors of intermediate differentiation) had recurrent KBTBD4 mutations and was designated pineal parenchymal tumors of intermediate differentiation.
-Further studies will be necessary to refine these molecular groups and their clinical implications.
+A retrospective, international meta-analysis included 221 children and adults diagnosed with pineoblastoma (n = 178) and pineal parenchymal tumors of intermediate differentiation (PPTID) (n = 43).[7]
+The evaluation identified four molecular groups of pineoblastoma based on DNA methylation, transcriptome profiling, and gene sequencing, as described below.